 The minor in Leadership and Organization is a joint program of the College of Arts and Science and Peabody College.
 The minor requires 18 credit hours.
 Course Descriptions

 - HOD 2700: Leadership in Theory and Practice

 - HOD 2720: Advanced Organization Theory

 Minors may be combined with any departmental or interdisciplinary major; however, the minor in Managerial Studies must include 15 credit hours that are being counted solely toward the minor.
 Students electing a second minor in Managerial Studies must complete at least 12 credit hours counted solely toward the second minor.

-Due to the unique situation of a double managerial studies minor, the Degree Audit in YES is not properly programmed for this scenario and may lead students to the wrong conclusions about which classes or how many classes they need to take.
-If you are considering double minors in Managerial Studies we strongly recommend talking with Linda Nagle to review course requirements.
+Due to the unique situation of a double managerial studies minor, the Degree Audit in YES may sometimes lead students to the wrong conclusions about which classes or how many classes they need to take.
+If you are considering double minors in Managerial Studies we strongly recommend visiting the Managerial Studies administration to review course requirements in Calhoun 215.

 Always refer to your Undergraduate Catalog for the most accurate information.